Lavrov says Trump-Zelenskiy call blown out of proportion

-UNITED NATIONS (Reuters) - Russian Foreign Minister Sergey Lavrov said the controversy over a phone call between U.S. President Donald Trump and Ukrainian President Volodymyr Zelenskiy has been blown out of proportion and dismissed a suggestion on Friday that Russia was behind it.
+UNITED NATIONS (Reuters) - Russian Foreign Minister Sergey Lavrov on Friday said the controversy over a phone call between U.S. President Donald Trump and Ukrainian President Volodymyr Zelenskiy has been blown out of proportion and dismissed a suggestion that Russia was behind it.

-“(U.S. Speaker of the House of Representatives) Nancy Pelosi said today that behind the incident - that is being blown out of proportion - around the telephone conversation between President Trump and President Zelenskiy, that it was Russia behind it all,” he told reporters at the United Nations.
+“(U.S. House Speaker) Nancy Pelosi said today that behind the incident - that is being blown out of proportion - around the telephone conversation between President Trump and President Zelenskiy, that it was Russia behind it all,” he told reporters at the United Nations.
 “It’s paranoia.”

+Democrats in the House of Representatives have launched an impeachment inquiry after a whistleblower complaint that Trump solicited a political favor from Ukraine’s president during the phone call that could help the Republican get re-elected.

+In an interview on Friday, Pelosi suggested Russia may have been behind the matter.
+“By the way, I think Russia has a hand in this,” Pelosi told MSNBC’s “Morning Joe” program on Friday.

 Reporting by Arshad Mohammed; editing by Jonathan Oatis